Modertool999/cli-subcommand-representation/README.md

 # CLI Subcommand Representation

-A Python script that prints out CLI’s usage, flags, and subcommands
+A Python script that recursively prints out a command line program's usage, flags, and subcommands

 ## Usage
 ```bash